 Study and application of the methods and components of theatrical production which may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
 Fee charged.

-DRAM 1341 Stage Make-Up (50.0502.52 26)
+DRAM 1341 Stage Makeup (50.0502.52 26)

-Design and execution of makeup for the purpose of developing believable characters.
+Design and execution of makeup for the stage performer.
 Includes discussion of basic makeup principles and practical experience of makeup application.
 Fee charged.

 DRAM 1342 Costume Technology (50.0502.53 26)